City Wide Heating & Cooling, Inc. can install and service ductless air conditioners and heat pumps in the Kansas City area.

 - Sunrooms.
 You can add heating and air conditioning and make your sunroom a 4-season space.

-Contact City Wide Heating and Cooling today and we can answer any questions about installing a ductless mini-split system to your Kansas City area home.
+Contact City Wide Heating & Cooling, Inc. today and we can answer any questions about installing a ductless mini-split system to your Kansas City area home.
 We provide free estimates and can take a look and see if this type of air conditioning system will work for your project.